crholm/raz.sh/data/blog/2025-05-02_a_critical_look_at_mcp.md

 and [pulsemcp.com](https://www.pulsemcp.com/).

 However, I'm astonished by the apparent lack of mature engineering practices.
-All the major players spend billions of dollars on training and tuning their models, only to turn around and, from what I can tell, have an intern write the documentation, providing subpar SDKs and very little in terms of implementation guidance.
+All the major players spend billions of dollars on training and tuning their models, only to turn around and, from what I can tell, have an interns write the documentation, providing subpar SDKs and very little in terms of implementation guidance.

 This trend seems to have continued with MCP, resulting in some very strange design decisions, poor documentation, and an even worse specification of the actual protocols.

+My conclusion is that the whole HTTP transport protocol suggestion should be thrown out and replaced with Websockets, imho.

 ## Background